stochasticHydroTools/DPPoissonTests/rdftest/README.md

 ### ABOUT THIS SIMULATION:

 A group of equally charged particles with random sign (but ensuring electroneutrality) are let to evolve in a triply periodic environment via Brownian Dynamics.
-Particles repell each other and the walls via a LJ-like potential.
+Particles repell each other via a LJ-like potential.
 See testRDF.bash and PoissonSlab.cu for more information.

 ### USAGE: